GabeScott/standard-works-vault/General Conference/2011 October - Doing the Right Thing at the Right Time, without Delay.md

 His was a life of service.
 When we serve our neighbor, we help those who are in need.
 In the process we may find solutions to our own difficulties.
 As we emulate the Savior, we show our love to our Heavenly Father and His Son, Jesus Christ, and we become more like Them.

-King Benjamin spoke of the value of service, saying that when we are “in the service of [our] fellow beings [we] are only in the service of [our] God.”1 Everyone has opportunities to give service and show love.
+King Benjamin spoke of the value of service, saying that when we are “in the service of \[our\] fellow beings \[we\] are only in the service of \[our\] God.”[^1] Everyone has opportunities to give service and show love.

 President Thomas S. Monson has asked us to go “to the rescue” and serve others.
 He said: “We will discover that those whom we serve, who have felt through our labors the touch of the Master’s hand, somehow cannot explain the change which comes into their lives.
 There is a desire to serve faithfully, to walk humbly, and to live more like the Savior.
-Having received their spiritual eyesight and glimpsed the promises of eternity, they echo the words of the blind man to whom Jesus restored sight, who said, ‘One thing I know, that, whereas I was blind, now I see.’”2
+Having received their spiritual eyesight and glimpsed the promises of eternity, they echo the words of the blind man to whom Jesus restored sight, who said, ‘One thing I know, that, whereas I was blind, now I see.’”[^2]

 Each day we have the opportunity to give help and service—doing the right thing at the right time, without delay.
 Think of the many people who have a difficult time obtaining a job or who are ill, who feel lonely, who even think that they have lost everything.
 What can you do to help?
 Imagine that a neighbor, caught out in the rain with his car broken down, calls you for assistance.
 What is the right thing to do for him?
 When is the right time to do it?